akatsarakis/zookeeper/README.md

 # Zookeeper
 Zookeeper offers Sequential Consistency through a leader-based protocol.
-This project implements the Zookeeper Conssistency protocol over RDMA in orer to evaluate and comare its performance
+This project implements the Zookeeper Conssistency protocol over RDMA in order to evaluate and compare its performance.

 ## Optimizations
-The protocol is implemented over UD Sends and Receives Leader broadcasts using the RDMA Multicast (but there is a knob to rever to unicasts too) All messages are batched, the stats will print out the batching size of all messages
+The protocol is implemented over UD Sends and Receives.
+Leader broadcasts using the RDMA Multicast (but there is a knob to rever to unicasts too).
+All messages are batched, the stats will print out the batching size of all messages.

 ## Repository Contains